ranshiju/T-Nalg/README.md

     2.Input the parameters by following the instructions 3.Choose the quantities you are interested in
 ### Use DMRG by writing a script and editing Parameters.py
-    See an example as "testDMRG.py".
+    See an example in "testDMRG.py".
 ### Some notes:
     1.Your parameters are saved in '.\para_dmrg\_para.pr'
     2.To read *.pr, use function 'load_pr' in 'Basic_functions_SJR.py'